ga-curriculum/github-collaboration/Instructor-Guide/instructor-guide.md

 # Instructor Notes

+[What is this?: Aimed at new instructors, how to teach this lesson, key points to focus on, value to students]

 ## Micro Lesson 1

 Aimed at new instructors, how to teach this lesson, key points to focus on, value to students